BECOME AN EXPERT IN ANIMAL BEHAVIOUR

 Between 28 and 49 days of life, brain development is nearing completion and physical co-ordination is greatly improving.
 The puppy is beginning to develop problem solving abilities and social awareness.

 Between 49 days and 12 weeks the puppy’s brain and mental abilities are fully formed, but the puppy lacks ‘life experience’.
 Current Research has shown that behaviours can be shaped and modified most easily at this time when learning is occurring most quickly.
 Training is thought to increase the capacity to learn by increasing numbers of brain cells in the appropriate regions of the brain.

 BEYOND YOUR STUDIES

-This is a relatively comprehensive course that will teach you beyond what you might learn about animal behaviour in diplomas or higher courses elsewhere.
+This is a relatively comprehensive course that will teach you beyond what you might learn about animal behaviour in higher courses elsewhere.

 Six hundred hours of study that focuses very heavily on animal behaviour will change the way you look at animals